Minwook-Chae/Frontend-Mentor-Equalizer-Landing-Page/README-template.md

 Should I group my media queries altogether or put a media query after each class?

+If I do the latter, should the media query rule come before or after something like a pseudo-element selector?

 When to use positioning vs margin?
 Like with the orange card under the tablet width?

 When to use margins over positioning and vice versa?

+Move the blurs and pattern from the .hero to the .equalizer-landing-page class.

+Should I do media queries like (768px <= width) or (768px <= width < 1440px)?

 **Note: Delete this note and the content within this section and replace with your own plans for continued development.**